-This eight-month, fully digital, cohort-based program combines synchronous leadership summits with self-paced digital coursework.
+This eight-month, fully digital, cohort-based program combines synchronous leadership summits with self-paced online coursework.
 Participants gain expertise from Princeton Theological Seminary faculty and leaders, in addition to our extensive network of scholars and practitioners.
 Courses include videos, readings, discussions, and contextual assignments.
 Join us to reflect deeply on the practice of youth ministry and build community with committed leaders from around the world.

 The Certificate in Youth and Black Theology

 In collaboration with the Black Theology and Leadership Institute (BTLI), the Certificate in Youth and Black Theology is a three-month, hybrid, cohort-based program designed for Black leaders in youth ministry.
 Gain expertise from leaders and experts in our extensive network of scholars and practitioners.